What To Do First

 The solicitor or executor of the will to begin proceedings to execute the will.

-We have provided a list of other organisations that may need to be contacted when finalising your loved ones affairs.
+Below is a list of other organisations that may need to be contacted when finalising your loved ones affairs: